Victoria’s First Punjabi Beacon School

-Punjabi Language Immersion Program
+The Punjabi Language Immersion Program is ideal for students who:

 Year 7 Punjabi Language Immersion Program 2026 Application Process